 To purchase original art, visit Joe's shop

 The paintings are highly textured, with prominent brush strokes reminiscent of the works of Monet and the Impressionists in terms of methods.
-However, the powerful lines and colors of the paintings also channel certain elements of the Expressionists of the 20th century.
-The urban landscapes depicted in the paintings are vaguely surrealist.
+However, the powerful lines and colors of the paintings also channel certain elements of the Expressionists of the 20th century along with contemporary street artists.
 The thick outlining and use of vivid colors creates heightened versions of familiar places and things, making them to be unfamiliar, caricatures of themselves.
-In this way, Bloch channels the Expressionists in creating a very specific emotional and psychological response rather than depicting the physical reality.
+In this way, Bloch creates a very specific emotional and psychological response rather than depicting the physical reality.